 - Collection of enough urine so that the sample may be tested at least twice.

-But note that in most cases (as discussed in Section 1, above), defendants must take a breath or a blood test.
+Note that in most cases (as discussed in Section 1, above), you must take a breath or a blood test.
+Urine tests are used in DUI cases only when:

 The court may also discipline a prosecutor for failing to turn over the split.
 This discipline may include: